OPEN CALL 2020!

-Wood-fire YAIR participants pay a reduced residency fee of: 8,500 DKK.
-The fee includes accommodation in a shared room (single room with an extra charge of 1,000 DKK, if available), studio space, firing Anagama and Soda Wood-fire kilns communally, wadding and 100 kg of clay.
+Wood-firer YAIR participants pay a reduced residency fee of: 9,000 DKK.
+The fee includes accommodation in a shared room (single room with an extra charge of 1,000 DKK, if available), studio space, communal firing costs of the Embla (cross draft type kiln built by Fred Olsen) and Bourry Box kilns, wadding and 100 kg of stoneware clay.

 - Residents will cover their own living, travelling expenses, as well as additional firing and material costs.